cryptoriums/telliot/docs/configuration.md

 Subscribe to watch logs from the network.

 Flags:
   -h, --help                     Show context-sensitive help.
       --config=STRING            path to config file
+      --config-strict-parsing    whether to return an error when the config contains unknown fields
       --contract=STRING          hex address of the contract to interract with

       --look-back=DURATION       how far to look for the initiali qyery --event-name=STRING        the name of the log to watch --reorg-wait=3s            how long to wait for removed logs from reorg events

 ```